-No technical specialists are considered required for the independent environmental audit.
+No technical specialists were requested by DPE for the independent environmental audit.

 Suitable representatives from the project team were available during the audit including those responsible for the delivery of the project and environmental management to provide evidence to verify project compliance.